stackpr/food-recipes/_posts/recipe/2014-03-01-breakfast-cookies.md

 ---
 {% include JB/setup %}

+## Instructions

-    Instructions:&nbsp;<p>Mash and mix everything together.
-Bake at 350 for 20 minutes.</p>
+Mash and mix everything together.
+Bake at 350 for 20 minutes.